 The Statue of Liberty in New York harbor stands as a powerful symbol of the United States of America’s desire for oneness with diversity.
 Even more powerful are the words inscribed on it:

 These are powerful words, but the symbol and words of grace are more powerful than those of the Statue of Liberty.
-The cross of Christ is grace’s symbol and the words inscribed on the page of Scripture state, “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have everlasting life” (John 3:16).
+The Cross of Christ is grace’s symbol, and the words inscribed on the page of Scripture state, “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have everlasting life” (John 3:16)NKJV.

 Heaven will be a diverse community.
 Citizens of heaven will include representatives from different ethnic, gender, cultural, economic, educational, social, geographic, and national backgrounds.
 Heaven will be a diverse but peaceful society with loving relationships created through Christ.
 Grace to forgive through the Cross and transformation through the truth reunites and heals those whose relationships were broken by sin (Ephesians 2:14–22).
 The Cross reminds us that such unity did not come easily or cheaply.

 The Church needs to live up to the symbols and words of grace.
-God has called individuals to lead His Church to pursue the heavenly reality of a diverse grace community on earth—and it will not come easily or cheaply.
 But the fact that the grace relations dream began in the mind of God and that He implants it in the hearts of His people through the Bible should encourage dreamers.
-God revealed the dream to the apostle Paul who was given the ministry of reconciliation and grace relations (Ephesians 2–3).
+God revealed the dream to the Apostle Paul, who was given the ministry of reconciliation and grace relations (Ephesians 2–3).
 God is still saving and calling people by grace to a ministry that takes the racially alienated and creates families of grace.
 Grace transformed a separated believing Jew into a humble messenger of the gospel to a household of Gentiles (Acts 10–11), and grace continues to move this way.

 People who will intentionally cross the boundaries of racial solidarity and reunite the family of God are needed today.
 Christians from diverse backgrounds must be brought into social relationship with each other.
-That’s an essential part of our dream at Crossroads Bible College.3 We envision that as leaders are trained in a biblically diverse environment, many will catch the dream and become agents of God in creating and/or serving in a grace relations movement.
+That’s an essential part of our dream at Crossroads Bible College.3 We envision that as leaders are trained in a biblically diverse environment, many will catch the dream and become agents of God in creating and/ or serving in a grace relations movement.
 At the time of this writing, the college is 52.5 percent “white,” 47.4 percent “black,” and .02 percent “other.”
 The college also has a diversity of generations and gender: 2 students under age 19; 10 students age 19–25; 35 students age 26–40; 45 students age 41 and over; 62 percent male and 38 percent female.
-Additionally, both the staff and board of trustees model diversity.
+We are pleased that both the staff and board of trustees also have diverse backgrounds.

-It still can be said without refutation that 11:00 a.m. on Sunday is the most culturally and ethnically segregated time of the week.
-For many believers, multicultural churches are not a priority.
+It still can be said without refutation that 11:00 a.m. on Sunday is the most culturally and ethnically segregated time of the week in America.
+For many believers, even in multiethnic communities, multicultural churches are not a priority.
 Some see such a pursuit as distracting, impractical, and simply a mimicking of society’s misinterpreted concept of tolerance.
-Therefore, a multicultural church movement is for some, at best, distracting and, at worst, a deception that unravels the moral fabric of the church.
-Nevertheless the rapidly changing demographics within communities are challenging churches to relocate, die, or seek to live out the biblical dream of a diverse church.
+Therefore, a multicultural church movement is, for some, at best distracting and at worst a deception that unravels the moral fabric of their church.
+Nevertheless, the rapidly changing demographics within communities are challenging churches to relocate, die, or seek to love their (different) neighbor as themselves.

-Another reality is that many “white” believers who share the dream are confused and/or ignorant of how to begin or transition into a multicultural church.
-For the last 36 years I have been engaged with the issue of reconciliation in a variety of ways: speaking, writing, consulting, etc. I have observed numerous misconceptions of well-meaning believers seeking to promote multicultural churches (see appendix B for a list of my observations).
+Another reality I have noticed is that many “white” believers who share the dream are confused and/or ignorant of how to begin or transition into a multicultural church.
+For the last 36 years, I have been engaged with the issue of reconciliation or reintegration in a variety of ways: speaking, writing, consulting, etc. I have observed numerous misconceptions of well-meaning believers seeking to reach out to their multicultural community (see appendix B for a list of my observations).
 Although the motivations are often pure, a lack of understanding has led to plans that failed.

-One pastor facing the reality of his lack of understanding sought the necessary wisdom for transitioning his church into a multicultural congregation.
+One pastor facing the reality of his lack of understanding sought the necessary wisdom for becoming a welcoming, multicultural congregation.
 Near Fort Wayne, Indiana, Chris Norman has been leading Grace Gathering Church through a transition from a monocultural congregation to a multicultural church.
 His doctoral dissertation is designed to help him discover practical wisdom concerning the transitional process.
 After discussing the need for intentionality and the development of a multicultural environment, Norman developed the following ten traits of a multicultural church:

 These ten traits explore some of the areas that others have not understood, with the consequence of broken dreams.
 The reality is that God’s grace can restore broken dreams . . . and for those who are willing to try again, God is still in the business of making dreams a reality.